 In a bowl, combine the flour, salt, sugar and yeast well.

 Add the warm milk and knead into a smooth pliable dough.
-Takes about 3 to 4 mins.You may have to add about 1 to 2 tbsp of more milk if the dough is too dry or 1 or 2 tbsp flour if the dough is sticky.
+Takes about 3 to 4 mins.You may have to add about 1 to 2 tablespoon of more milk if the dough is too dry or 1 or 2 tablespoon flour if the dough is sticky.

 Once done, cover with a clean damp kitchen towel and let rise until double in volume.
 Takes anywhere between 1 to 2 hours depending on the weather.
 It took 45 mins here.